hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 tar -xzf my_folder.tar.gz
 ```

-To remember the arguments for creation and extraction, you can think of the following :
+To remember the arguments, you can think of the following :
 - `-czf` = **C**reate **Z**ip **F**ile
 - `-xzf` = e**X**tract **Z**ip **F**ile

 As a side note, you can also use the `zip` command to compress and decompress files.
-It is however less efficient than `tar` for large datasets. `zip` collects a bunch of files into one "compressed folder", while `tar` creates *one file* from all of those (called a tarball, hence the "tar" name) and then compresses it.
-In the `.tar.gz` extension, the `.tar` represents the one aggregated file, and the `.gz` indicates that it has been compressed.
+It is however less efficient than `tar` for large datasets. `zip` only collects a bunch of files into one "compressed folder", while `tar` creates *one file* from all of those (called a tarball, hence the "tar" name) and then compresses it.
+In the `.tar.gz` extension, the `.tar` represents the one aggregated file, and the `.gz` indicates that it has been compressed with Gzip.

 ### Transferring files